python-diccionarios

 Characteristics of dictionaries:

-• Unique keys: Each key in a dictionary is unique, meaning there cannot be duplicate keys
+• Unique Keys: Each key in a dictionary is unique, meaning there cannot be duplicate keys

 Creating a dictionary

-Dictionaries in Python are defined using curly braces {} and key-value pairs are separated by colons :.
+Dictionaries in Python are defined using curly braces {} and key-value pairs are separated by a colon :.
 For example, the syntax would be like this,

 my_dictionary = {